fctoibm/ocpkvm4.2/README.md

 In this environment, we used the Vyatta Firewall available in the IBM Cloud for Government.
 This allows us the flexibility to setup various Private and Public VLANs as needed for a more complex environment.
 The Vyatta is not required and its  setup is not addressed here.
-For a simpler installation, it is just as acceptable to establish a public port on the Load Balancer node and manage the firewall settings on that node.
+For a simpler installation, establish a public port on the Load Balancer node and manage the firewall settings on that node.

 Hardware requirements
 ---------------------